Velu Thampi Dalawa: Insurrection

-On the night of 28 December 1808, this united force attacked the Resident's palace and overwhelmed the Indian guards and domestics, but due to the warning of a native domestic, the Resident and Kunju Krishna Menon managed to escape the attacking army and flee to a frigate, the HMS Piedmontese, which had been anchored in Cochin harbour.
-Almost simultaneously, the rebels attacked the British garrison at Quilon on 30 December 1808, but were repulsed.
+On the very same night of 28 December 1808, utilising the fact that a large number of troops were en route to Alappuzha to protect the Dalawa, the united force of both the Dalawa and the Achan, consisting of 600 soldiers led by two of Velu Thampi's officers, attacked the Resident's palace at Mulavukad and overwhelmed the few Indian sepoys and domestics.
+But due to the warning and help of a native clerk, the Resident and Kunju Krishna Menon managed to escape to a secret room.
+The attacking army plundered the house, and on failing to capture/kill the Resident and Kunju Krishna Menon, executed the captive sepoys and native domestics.
+At day break, Col Macaulay and Kunku Krishna Menon managed to flee to a frigate, the HMS Piedmontese, which arrived in Cochin harbour with reinforcements from Malabar.
+Almost simultaneously, the rebels attacked the British garrison at Quilon on 30 December 1808 which was defended by Col. Chalmers.
+Five companies of native sepoys reached Quilon in time and helped repulse the attack.

 Dissatisfied with the failure to capture or kill the Resident, as well as the failure at Quilon, Velu Thampi moved south from Cochin and on 11 January 1809 (1st Makaram 984 M.E.), he issued his famous Kundara Proclamation in which he exhorted the nation to throw out the British.
-He then organised another force to attack the British garrison at Quilon and the Battle of Quilon took place on 15 January 1809 in which Velu Thampi's force lost 15 guns and suffered many casualties.
+He then organised another force, 20,000-30,000 strong to attack the British garrison at Quilon and the Battle of Quilon took place on 15 January 1809 in which Velu Thampi's force lost 15 guns and suffered around 700 casualties.
+On 18 January 1809, the rebel forces at Quilon were totally defeated after a 6 hour fight when they attempted to storm the Quilon garrison,.